department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

     </div>
 </ul>

-__In person__
+**In person**
 <br>
-Bring your completed form to a VA regional benefit office.
+Bring your completed form to a regional benefit office.
 <br>
 [Find a regional benefit office near you](/find-locations/).
 <br>

-__By fax__
+**By fax**
 <br>
 Fax your completed form and any supporting documents to 1-844-531-7818.
 <br>
 <br>
 You can also ask a regional benefit office for a copy of this form to fill out.
-Or you can call the VA toll-free hotline at <a href="tel:+1phonenumber">1-800-827-1000</a>, Monday through Friday, 7:00 a.m. - 7:00 p.m.
-(CT), to request a form.
+Or you can call the VA toll-free hotline at <a href="tel:+1phonenumber">1-800-827-1000</a>, Monday through Friday, 8:00 a.m. - 9:00 p.m.
+(ET), to request a form.
 </li>
 </ol>
 <div class="usa-alert usa-alert-info">